Gliz23/InfoGraphAI/README.md

 - You can copy the summary unto the clipboard with the copy button.

 - If you want to generate a new summary, you must delete the old one first.

+- Paste the copied summary text into the text box under InfoGraphic Maker.

+- Click generate to produce your infographic.

+- Edit thee infographic by dragging and dropping the image into the image editor below.